rlsnider/for-chore/readme.md

 ##Install react icons

-When ready to run both front and backend "npm i -D concurrently" run this from for-chore directory (didn't work)Just started each one seperately installed npm i react-toastify (for error messages) installed npm i axios
+When ready to run both front and backend "npm i -D concurrently" run this from for-chore directory (if it didn't work)Just start each one seperately installed npm i react-toastify (for error messages) installed npm i axios